Emma Lampert Cooper

 Emma Lampert Cooper (February 24, 1855 – July 30, 1920) was a painter from Rochester, New York, described as "a painter of exceptional ability".
-She studied in Rochester, New York; New York City under William Merritt Chase, Paris at the Académie Delécluse and in the Netherlands under Hein Kever.
+She studied in Rochester, New York, in New York City under William Merritt Chase, Paris at the Académie Delécluse and in the Netherlands under Hein Kever.
 Cooper won awards at several World's Expositions, taught art and was an art director.
 She met her husband, Colin Campbell Cooper in the Netherlands and the two traveled, painted and exhibited their works together.

 Early life

-Emma Esther Lampert was born in Nunda, New York on February 24, 1855, to Henry and Jenette (Smith) Lampert.
+Emma Esther Lampert was born in Nunda, New York, on February 24, 1855, to Henry and Jenette (Smith) Lampert.
 That year her father – born in Hanover, Germany – was a tanner and two other German tanners and a servant were living in the house with the family.
 Emma had an older sister name Mary, younger sisters Carrie and Adella, and a younger brother named Henry.
 The family lived in Rochester, New York and her father was a leather wholesaler by 1870.
 Her father registered for the draft for the American Civil War in June 1863.
 He died June 10, 1880.

-Career

 Education and early career

-She graduated from Wells College in Aurora, New York, in 1875.
-Cooper was a founding member of the Eastern Association of Wells College alumni.